nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

     + 2: output cells.
     + 3: dep cells.

-This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the CKB Encoding [1] format, then use the same step as documented in *Load Transaction* syscall to feed the serialized value into VM.
+This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the CFB Encoding [1] format, then use the same step as documented in *Load Transaction* syscall to feed the serialized value into VM.

 Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `2` as return value, denoting item missing state.
 Otherwise the syscall would return `0` denoting success state.